qianwens/asbdemo/.appmod-kit/templates/plan-template.md

 **Requirements**:  Just summary the orignal migraton requirement from user input, if not provided, just leave it empty
 - [List WHAT needs to be accomplished, not HOW to accomplish it]
-- [Focus on outcomes and goals: "Enable message publishing to Azure Service Bus" not "Use Azure SDK to create ServiceBusClient"]
+- [Focus on major outcomes and goals: "Enable message publishing to Azure Service Bus" not "Use Azure SDK to create ServiceBusClient"]
-- [Specify functional constraints: "Maintain message ordering" or "Support existing message schema"]
 - [Do NOT specify: frameworks, libraries, SDKs, class names, authentication methods, or code patterns - skills will define these]

 **Environment Configration**: Get the applicaton deployment configuration from user input, if no input from user, left this section empty